-In honor of Father’s Day and all the doting dads out there, I asked eight dads to talk about their favorite picture book to read to their kids.
+We asked 10 dads to talk about their favorite picture book to read to their kids.

 An ode to dad jokes, this story of a boy and his dad is filled with classic dad one-liners that are sure to make you groan while also warming your heart.

 A dad’s take: “It reminds me of my dad and how he was funny about everything — from the corny jokes he used to tell to how he’d use humor to get me to do anything.
 The book also shows how you pass those ‘dad’ things on to the next generation.” —Alex

 This is definitely the best-looking joke book you’ve ever seen, and it even gives kids tips on how to deliver the perfect punchline.

 A dad’s take: “I’ve read Wee Hee Hee so often with my kids that they’ve memorized all the jokes — which just means now they start laughing before the punchlines hit.” —Court